DiamondLightSource/ispyb-database/README.md

 5. Copy `/tmp/lookups.sh` to `schemas/ispyb/`.
 If other changes have been made since the previous release, then you might need to copy other files to the same folder: If any changes to the tables or views, then also copy `/tmp/tables.sql`.
 If any changes to the stored programs, then also copy `/tmp/routines.sql`.
 If any changes to the test data, then also copy `/tmp/data.sql`.
 6. Commit and push your changes to master.
 7. Finally, run the `release.sh` script to create a tag and create a Github release against that tag.
 The new release should then become available on the project's Github page.

+## Useful scripts

+* `build.sh`: Creates a development `ispyb_build` database and import all the schema and grants files into it.
+* `release.sh`: Makes a release, see the Releasing section.
+* `bin/backup.sh`: Makes a backup of the development database.
+* `bin/missed_updates.sh`: Generates a list of files in the `schemas/ispyb/updates/` folder that haven't been applied.
+* `bin/export_session.sh`: Exports a given session's database rows to SQL files.
+These can then easily be imported into an empty ispyb database.
+This can be used e.g. to create a single-session ISPyB/SynchWeb instance if combined with all the relevant data files and processing files for the session, and an instance of SynchWeb.

 ## Documentation